MicrosoftDocs/sql-docs/docs/relational-databases/new-updated-relational-databases.md

 For example, search for the inflectional form of the word "drive."
 If various rows in the table include the words "drive," "drives," "drove," "driving," and "driven," all would be in the result set because each of these can be inflectionally generated from the word drive.

-[FREETEXT](docs/relational-databases/search/../../t-sql/queries/freetext-transact-sql.md) and [FREETEXTTABLE](../../relational-databases/system-functions/freetexttable-transact-sql.md) look for inflectional terms of all specified words by default.
-[CONTAINS](../../t-sql/queries/contains-transact-sql.md) and [CONTAINSTABLE](../../relational-databases/system-functions/containstable-transact-sql.md) support an optional `INFLECTIONAL` argument.
+[FREETEXT] and [FREETEXTTABLE] look for inflectional terms of all specified words by default.
+[CONTAINS] and [CONTAINSTABLE] support an optional `INFLECTIONAL` argument.

 **Search for synonyms of a specific word**

 A *thesaurus* defines user-specified synonyms for terms.
-For more info about thesaurus files, see [Configure and Manage Thesaurus Files for Full-Text Search](docs/relational-databases/search/../../relational-databases/search/configure-and-manage-thesaurus-files-for-full-text-search.md).
+For more info about thesaurus files, see [Configure and Manage Thesaurus Files for Full-Text Search].

 For example, if an entry, "{car, automobile, truck, van}," is added to a thesaurus, you can search for the thesaurus form of the word "car."
 All rows in the table queried that include the words "automobile," "truck," "van," or "car," appear in the result set because each of these words belongs to the synonym expansion set containing the word "car."

-[FREETEXT](docs/relational-databases/search/../../t-sql/queries/freetext-transact-sql.md) and [FREETEXTTABLE](../../relational-databases/system-functions/freetexttable-transact-sql.md) use the thesaurus by default.
-[CONTAINS](../../t-sql/queries/contains-transact-sql.md) and [CONTAINSTABLE](../../relational-databases/system-functions/containstable-transact-sql.md) support an optional `THESAURUS` argument.
+[FREETEXT] and [FREETEXTTABLE] use the thesaurus by default.
+[CONTAINS] and [CONTAINSTABLE] support an optional `THESAURUS` argument.